Four Simple Ways to Make Multiplication Make Sense

 2. Rows and Columns

-A related idea is the arrangement, which makes multiplication visible in a way that equal groups sometimes don’t.
+Rows and columns give you another way to think about multiplication that is a bit different from just using equal groups.
 Think of egg cartons or muffin trays.
 They naturally organize things into neat grids of rows and columns.
 Often, children will count the whole tray one by one.

 If they do, you can introduce a simple trick with some sticky notes.
 Hold the carton so it looks long and narrow.
 Have them look at just the top row.
 They will see it has two holes.
 Have them write “Row 1: 2 holes” on a sticky note and place it next to that row.
 Then move to the next one.
 It also has two holes.
 They can write “Row 2: 2 holes” and stick it down.